Nawaz in hospital with low platelet count

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Former PM Nawaz Sharif has been shifted to the Services Hospital Lahore for medical examination and treatment after his condition deteriorated with asudden drop in his platelet count.
+LAHORE: Former prime minister Nawaz Sharif has been shifted to Services Hospital Lahore for medical examination and treatment after his condition deteriorated with a sudden drop in his platelet count.

 A team of specialists, led by Principal SIMS/Services Hospital Prof Dr Mahmood Ayyaz, examined Nawaz Sharif and conducted the necessary tests to start treatment accordingly.
 Nawaz has been lodged in a private room, which was readied as soon as it was decided to shift him to hospital.